We would like to acknowledge that the land on which we provide care is the traditional territory of the Lekwungen and W̱SÁNEĆ Nations.

-UBC Royal College of Physicians and Surgeons of Canada (RCPSC) Emergency Medicine residency home on Vancouver Island is in beautiful Victoria, BC.
+The home of UBC’s Royal College Emergency Medicine residency program on Vancouver Island is in beautiful Victoria, BC.

 Program Highlights

-- Two recently renovated emergency departments that combined see more than 125,000 patients per year
+■ Two full-spectrum emergency departments that combined see more than 125,000 patients per year

-- Recently renovated simulation centre with two high-fidelity simulations per month, including “in situ” scenarios done in the trauma bay with multidisciplinary teams
+■ Recently renovated simulation centre with two high fidelity simulations per month, as well as “in situ” scenarios done in the trauma bay with multidisciplinary teams

-- Dedicated ultrasound blocks in R1 and R3
+■ Dedicated POCUS block in R1 and radiology/ultrasound block in R3

-- Trauma Team Leader call opportunities for our residents throughout their five years of training
+■ Trauma Team Leader call opportunities for our residents throughout their 5 years of training

 For more information, please refer to our program description on the CaRMS website.